metabarcoding/obitools4-doc/content/docs/commands/basics/obicomplement/_index.md

 ---
 archetype: "command"
 title: "Obicomplement"
-date: 2025-01-08
+date: 2025-02-10
 command: "obicomplement"
 url: "/obitools/obicomplement"
 weight: 20
 ---

-## `obicomplement`
+# `obicomplement`: get sequences reverse complement

-### Description
+## Description

-{{< obi obicomplement >}} computes the reverse complement of the sequence entries.
-The output is written by default in FASTA format if the input sequence file does not include quality scores, otherwise it is written in FASTQ format.
+Compute the reverse complement of the sequence entries.
+The output is written by default in {{% fasta %}} format if the input sequence file does not include quality scores, otherwise it is written in {{% fastq %}} format.

-### Synopsis
+## Synopsis

 ```bash
 obicomplement [--batch-size <int>] [--compress|-Z] [--debug] [--ecopcr]